 Use your results to find occupations you hadn't considered previously or use them to verify that a career you had in mind is right for you.
 When you know about your personality, you can also make decisions about the environment in which you would prefer to work.
 This can be very helpful when evaluating a job offer.

-Examples of Personality Inventories That Are Used in Career Assessment
+Personality Inventories Used in Career Assessment

-Sixteen Personality Factor Questionnaire (16PF): This inventory measures 16 primary personality factors that are thought to make up an individual's personality.
+- Sixteen Personality Factor Questionnaire (16PF): This inventory measures 16 primary personality factors that are thought to make up an individual's personality.
 Companies may use it to help with staff selection.

-NEO Personality Inventory: The NEO-PI looks at five dimensions of personality.
+- NEO Personality Inventory: The NEO-PI looks at five dimensions of personality.
 It should only be used to confirm or clarify the results of other inventories.